TAMUSA-ACM/TAMUSA-ACM.github.io/learn/index.md

 - [Linux Academy](https://linuxacademy.com/students) - For $80 per 3 months, you get access to TONS of materials from Linux, RedHat, Containerization, DevOps, and more!
 - [Udacity](https://www.udacity.com/) - Outstanding Online Course Website that has a great material for various topics!
 - [Udemy](https://www.udemy.com/) - Another Online Course Website that has cheap to free courses for various IT products!

+## Where to Purchase Books for Cheap
+- [https://www.humblebundle.com/] - HumbleBundle almost always has a collection of books that you can get for cheap.
+Keep your eyes peeled, some of the books we recommend sometimes show up!